SnowSoftware/agent-configuration-templates-public/README.md

 1. if you need to generate configuration with passwords, you NEED to use the Snow Inventory Admin Console tor reach out to Snow Support.
 1. (they will be encrypted and the Admin Console is the only tool available for that)
 1. remove the unused/empty sections (usually you don't want to have `<tags>` open and closed without content)
 1. check the commented sections, remove comments where appropriate to enable that section of the configuration, add comments to disable it.
-Settings not defined in the configuration file will result in default described in [Snow Docs: Configuration of Snow Inventory Agents](https://docs.snowsoftware.com/snow-inventory/en/UUID-c54938ea-877f-3e63-7948-57b1e654802f.html) or (default behaviour)[#Default-behaviour] beeing applied
+Settings not defined in the configuration file will result in default described in [Snow Docs: Configuration of Snow Inventory Agents](https://docs.snowsoftware.com/snow-inventory-agents-and-oracle-scanners/en/UUID-c54938ea-877f-3e63-7948-57b1e654802f.html) or (default behaviour)[#Default-behaviour] beeing applied
 1. xml does not allow nested comments
 1. xml is case sensitive (`<Oracle>` is **NOT** the same as `<oracle>`)

 When the configuration is ready, you can use it on your own in the [Package Builder on Snow Atlas](https://docs.snowsoftware.com/snow-atlas/en/UUID-7a0f8e25-6f02-b787-057d-ddf03c886e9c.html) or send it to our [Snow Support Hub](https://community.snowsoftware.com/s/support-hub) to get the latest Snow Inventory Agent.

+> [!Note]
+> The configuration for [Snow Inventory Oracle Middleware Scanner](https://docs.snowsoftware.com/snow-inventory-agents-and-oracle-scanners/en/UUID-7526d097-e486-f798-328f-b3aa7a5da385.html), [Snow Inventory Oracle Hardware Scanner](https://docs.snowsoftware.com/snow-inventory-agents-and-oracle-scanners/en/UUID-8f7ce834-805a-1a8b-6569-537844460727.html) and [Snow Inventory Java Scanner](https://docs.snowsoftware.com/snow-inventory-agents-and-oracle-scanners/en/UUID-29ad3c06-f149-1af4-c8b2-9b4de9e947f9.html) is not part of the Snow Inventory Agents configuration file.

 ## Default behavior